 As the U.S. Supreme Court noted in Mastrobuono, when it decided Volt Information Services, it declined to review the state court's initial determination that the parties' choice-of-law provision was intended to encompass both the state's substantive law and arbitration provisions.
-However, emphasizing that Mastrobuono involved a federal court's interpretation of the parties' choice-of-law provision, the Court found a general choice-of-law provision not specific to issues of arbitration to be insufficient to displace the application of the FAA.
+However, emphasizing that Mastrobuono involved a federal court's interpretation of the parties' choice-of-law provision (which the Mastrobuono court could review), the Court found a general choice-of-law provision not specific to issues of arbitration to be insufficient to displace the application of the FAA.
+Lower federal courts have followed this approach.
+For instance, the U.S. Court of Appeals for the Ninth Circuit recently held that there is "a strong default presumption ... that the FAA, not state law, supplies the rules of arbitration" and that